Colleges–University of Leicester Network (CULN)

 - A strategic committee debates policy and oversees the activities of the CULN working groups and projects

 - An operational tier of working groups of FE and HE practitioners discuss and plan CULN activities

-CULN currently supports 10 working groups, including curriculum-specific groups, (such as Chemistry, Sociology, Psychology and English), and more cross-cutting groups, (such as Librarians/IT, Student Support and International Students).
+CULN currently supports 10 working groups, including curriculum-specific groups, (such as Chemistry, Sociology, Psychology and English), and more cross-cutting groups, (such as Librarians/IT, Employability and International Students).

-The network provides flexible mechanisms to enable FE and HE institutions in the region to collaborate on a variety of matters of common interest, such as foundation degrees, student activities, progression, research and staff CPD.
+The network provides flexible mechanisms to enable FE and HE institutions in the region to collaborate on a variety of matters of common interest, such as qualifications, student activities, progression, research and staff CPD.